 *A friend gave me a large head of cabbage from her garden, because she had more than she could use.
 I shredded it for the Asian coleslaw we like, and brought it to a church potluck.
 I also made salsa using tomatoes from our garden.

 *Made a batch of granola and some berry muffins

 *Ground wheat into flour

-I'd love to hear about your frugal activities!
+I'd love to hear about your recent frugal activities!